Stouthart/iBasso-DX340/README.md

 Work in progres...

-Download & install <a href="https://developer.android.com/tools/releases/platform-tools">SDK Platform tools/ADB</a>.
+Download and install <a href="https://developer.android.com/tools/releases/platform-tools" target="_blank">SDK Platform tools/ADB</a>.
 Make sure WiFi is turned on and enable USB debugging.

 From a Command prompt, or Terminal window on Mac, run the following commands:
 <pre>